-For participants age 18+, fading of the service & less dependence on paid support for ongoing participation in community activities & relationships is expected.
-Fading strategies should be utilized whenever appropriate.
-Fading support increases independence for participants & is a component of the fading strategy where access to provider staff & immediate teleservices are needed as a back-up.
-Fading support is used when a participant is engaged in a community activity that was arranged by the CPS provider but where the CPS provider staff is not physically present, & the participant is supported by unpaid supports.
+For participants age 18 and older, fading of the service and less dependence on paid support for ongoing participation in community activities & relationships is expected.
+Fading strategies, similar to those used in Supported Employment should be utilized whenever appropriate.
+Fading support is covered to increase independence for participants for whom the provider has coordinated community activities in which the participant is supported through unpaid supports and/or as a component of the fading strategy where access to to provider staff and immediate teleservices are needed as a back-up.
+Fading support is used when a participant is engaged in a community activity that was arranged by the CPS provider but where the CPS provider staff is not physically present, and the participant is supported by unpaid supports.
 In these circumstances, CPS staff are on-call or providing teleservices as a back-up to the unpaid support.
-A staff person cannot render fading support & direct services at the same time.
-The use of fading support can address the health & safety of the participant to support the unpaid support in a circumstance when the unpaid support needs additional guidance to address a participant's health & safety or care needs.
-The Supports Coordinator is responsible for verifying that fading supports are appropriate to meet the participant's needs (Appendix D-2-a).
-Additional information is contained in the Main Module-Additional Needed Information.
+Staff cannot render fading support and direct services at the same time.
+The use of fading support can address the health and safety of the participant to support the unpaid support in a circumstance when the unpaid support needs additional guidance to address a participant's health and safety or care needs.
+As outlined in Appendix D-2-a, the Supports Coordinator is responsible for verifying that fading supports are appropriate to meet the participant's needs.
+Additional information about fading support requirements is contained in the Main Module - Additional Needed Information.

 Personal care assistance is included as a component of CPS but does not comprise the entirety of the service.
 The service also includes transportation as an integral component of the service; for example, transportation to a community activity.
-The CPS provider is not responsible for transportation to & from a participant's home.
+The CPS provider is not, however, responsible for transportation to & from a participant's home.

-This service may be provided in the following settings that meet all federal standards for home & community-based settings:
+This service may be provided in the following settings: